Pavilion sunset

 James Fullerton studied Experimental Psychology at Oxford University (New College) prior to Medicine at the University of Birmingham, receiving the Gold Medal and Chancellors Prize.
 Following the NIHR Integrated Academic Training pathway throughout, he undertook the majority of his clinical training at University College London Hospital.

-Dr Fullerton currently splits his time between the University, where he is a Principal Investigator, and the John Radcliffe Hospital, where he is a practicing Acute General Medicine Physician and Clinical Pharmacologist.
-In this latter role he contributes to both the Medicines Management and Therapeutics Committee and the Oxford University Hospitals/University of Oxford Advanced Therapy Medicinal Products / Genetic Modification Safety Committee.
-Externally he remains an Honorary Clinical Lecturer at UCL, sits on the Resuscitation Council (UK) Advanced Life Support Committee and is an Executive Editor for the British Journal of Clinical Pharmacology.
-He previously sat on UCL Research Ethics Committee for several years.
+Dr Fullerton currently splits his time between the University, where he is a Principal Investigator leading the Translational Pharmacology Group, and the John Radcliffe Hospital, where he is an Acute General Medicine Physician and Clinical Pharmacologist.
+In this latter role he Chairs the Medicines Management and Therapeutics Committee.

 Positions